microsoft/configmgr-hub-selfhost/README.md

 # Contributing
+Submissions to this repository should be made from the Microsoft Endpoint Configuration Manager Community hub.
+See https://docs.microsoft.com/en-us/mem/configmgr/core/servers/manage/community-hub for more information.

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us